 a shrine (Holy Place) containing the incense altar, shewbread table and the seven-branched candelabrum (menorah), and

 the Holy of Holies, dark and empty and entered only by the High Priest on the Day of Atonement through a veil consisting of two parallel curtains.

 Store chambers for treasures were in the north, west and south sides of the Temple building.
 They were used as deposit vaults, protected chieﬂy by the sanctity of the place and the awe inspired by the sacred surroundings.

 The area of the completed Temple and grounds was 34 acres in extent.
 The northern wall was 351 yards long and the southern wall 309 yards long, while the eastern and western walls were respectively 518 and 536 yards in length.

 Despite the bitterness against Herod as a person and as a ruler, Jewish writers (in the Mishnah, the New Testament, and Josephus) could not minimize his achievement in rebuilding the Temple.
 There was a popular saying, ‘He who has not seen Herod’s Temple has never seen a stately structure’ (Sukkah 516).

 Modern-day reconstruction of the Temple built by Herod the Great

-Facade of the Temple, from a coin struck by Bar Kochba in 132AD.
+Facade of the Temple, from a coin struck by Bar Kochba in 132AD, long after the Temple itself had been destroyed.
 Reconstructions of the 1st century Temple are based on this image.